What We Do

 Areas of Connectivity Conservation (ACC) are a newly proposed conservation designation purposed to protect natural, and semi-natural landscapes, fresh-waterscapes and seascapes that exist outside of IUCN target 11 protected areas designation, while offering structure to link protected areas into connected matrices.
 ACCs reduce fragmentation, enable migratory flows, and conserve ecological processes that are often missed by traditional protected area designations.
 In doing so, they provide a fundamental contribution to maintaining the ecological integrity of protected areas and the habitats and species they conserve.

-Currently, the Connectivity Conservation Specialist Group is carrying out a global consultation process to refine the Areas of Connectivity Conservation: Definition, Types, Selection Criteria, and Governance, which offers governments guidance on how to secure, implement, and monitor the newly proposed conservation designation.
+Currently, the Connectivity Conservation Specialist Group is carrying out a global consultation process to develop IUCN standards for Areas of Connectivity Conservation: Definition, Types, Selection Criteria, and Governance, which offers governments guidance on how to secure, implement, and monitor the newly proposed conservation designation.
 The consultation process will engage NGOs and governments to refine the document to its utmost effectiveness.